Keyboard shortcuts

 Diagnostics

 Strata diagnostics are intended to reject invalid source close to the layer that can explain it.
 Parser errors describe source shape.
 Checker errors describe semantic rules.
-Runtime errors describe admitted execution failures.
+Runtime errors describe validated execution failures.

 Reading A Diagnostic